 The student learning needs and faculty teaching needs are the priority of any technology resources distribution as required under the procurement process of the 5-Year Technology Plan.
 Other division and department technology needs will be accommodated based on the urgency of the need.
-The distribution of technology resources procedure, with priority to support instructional teaching and learning, ensures that the college continues to provide adequate and sufficient technology resources to uphold its mission and institutional goals.
-Decisions and distributions of technology resources are also based on evaluation results and formal and informal assessment needs of programs and services.
+The distribution of technology resources procedure, with priority to support instructional teaching and learning, ensures that the college continues to provide adequate and sufficient technology resources are also based on evaluation results and formal and informal assessment needs of programs and services.
 [3.89]